 Designed like the old Sharebuilder or E*TRADE investing sites, Stockpile allows parents to set up a custodial account for their kids to invest as little as $5 at a time by purchasing fractional shares of stock in companies they already know like Time Warner or Mattel.
-Then they can watch as that money grows (or shrinks) with the stock market.
+Then they can watch as that money grows (or shrinks) with the fluctuations of the stock market.

 Stray Cat Doors

-For a more in-depth logic puzzle game try Stray Cat Doors by Pulsmo Inc. This game combines subtle pattern recognition, non-linear thinking and problem-solving skills.
+For a more in-depth logic puzzle game, try Stray Cat Doors by Pulsmo, Inc. This game combines subtle pattern recognition, non-linear thinking and problem-solving skills.

 And for little kids, try Cooking Mama!

 Alas, most of these games are set up for older kids.
 Maybe you have a little one and you need something to keep them occupied for an hour while you’re editing papers.
 How about cooking?
 Specifically, Cooking Mama!
 By Office Create.

 In Cooking Mama, kids prepare food and then sell it at their restaurant.
 When they make money at the restaurant, they can buy more recipes to expand their restaurant’s menu.